TheMLC/bwarm-data-load/README.md

-# bwarm-mysql-data-load
+# bwarm-data-load
-The MLC sql Scipts to load BWARM snapshots into a MySQL Database
+A collection of SQL Scripts The MLC uses to load BWARM snapshots into Data Stores